Death-132/Birthday-Cake/README.md

 # Birthday-Cake
 <i>Coder's style of wishing Birthday!<i>
 ---
-*✨ Star the repo if u liked it and follow Death for more CSS and HTML project.✨*
+*✨ Star the repo if u liked it and follow for more CSS and HTML project.✨*
 ---